Registering an Electric, Plug-In Hybrid or Hydrogen Fuel Cell Vehicle

 Exemption from the additional registration fee for luxury vehicles

-Effective January 1, 2018, electric, plug-in hybrid and hydrogen fuel cell vehicles are exempt from the additional registration fee for luxury vehicles applicable to the portion of their value between $40,000 and $75,000.
+Since January 1, 2018, electric, plug-in hybrid and hydrogen fuel cell vehicles have been exempt from the additional registration fee for luxury vehicles applicable to the portion of their value between $40,000 and $75,000.

 All fully electric, plug-in hybrid or hydrogen fuel cell vehicles are required to bear a green licence plate.